 What is Apple News?

-Premium articles and magazines will display in an optimized format with rich media throughout.
+Premium articles and magazines display in an optimized format with rich media throughout.
 Other publications that do not follow the news app format will show up as full-page scans of the magazines.
 Apple News+ is a premium service and costs $9.99 per month for a family subscription.

 How to personalize Apple News